 There is an actual school in Seikouen where you can learn the principles and techniques of bonsai, or you can just book a one day experience to make your own Saika Bonsai.
-This is what I did yesterday, but it was for “work”.
-I was lucky enough to be asked to do it for an on location shooting for a television programme.
-I wasn’t able to take any photos and did it at warped speed, but once the TV programme is finished with the piece I created I will get to bring it home.
-I will update with a better photo at that time, but a preview!…
+This is what I did yesterday, but it was for “work” on location for NHK Cool Japan.
+I wasn’t able to take any photos bar the poor quality one below.
+And above a screen grab from the episode.

 What to bring

 It can get quite messy, so it is advised you wear casual clothing and bring an apron.
 The school will provide all the materials and tools you need for the saika bonsai.
 They provide paper towels which you can use to dry your hands, but a hand towel might be useful too.

 Seikouen was just one of four locations where we shooted yesterday.
 Each has something unique to offer.
 All are worth a visit and I will write about each location over the coming weeks, but I think Seikouen has the broadest appeal particularly to overseas visitors.

 The nursery has a beautiful traditional Japanese wooden gate entrance leading to paved footpaths that wind their way through the gardens.
 People say it is reminiscent of gardens of the Edo period.
 Like most of the locations in the bonsai village, photos are generally prohibited within the gardens.
 In Seikouen there is one place you can take a photo.
 The photo spot displays a seasonal bonsai selected by the staff of the nursery.